PanPhyu19/LZW-Encoding-and-Decoding/LZW-Encoding-and-Decoding/README.md

 # Instructions to Run the Files

+Before running the programs, use the cd command to navigate to the directory containing java files.
+For example:

+cd path/to/your/java/files

-Before running the programs, ensure that you have compiled the Java files into class files by executing the following commands in your terminal or command prompt:
+Ensure that you have compiled the Java files into class files by executing the following commands in your terminal or command prompt:

 javac ByteToHex.java